Chapter 32 : Shades of Calamity

 Harry's wand and Albus' would have to be brothers.

 He didn't know how this was possible.
-Al's wand had been made with a dragon hearstring; not a phoenix feather.
+Al's wand had been made with a dragon hearstring—not a phoenix feather.
 Had Albus gotten a second wand he didn't know about?
 But what were the chances his new wand would be the brother of Harry's?
-Had Albus, perhaps, been subtly working towards an ultimate plan that involved brothered wands and Priori Incantatem?
+Had Albus, perhaps, been subtly working toward an ultimate plan that involved brothered wands and Priori Incantatem?
+Had Albus been trying to defy Namken all the while?
 Questions overwhelmed him, but Harry knew answers would not come until this was over.

 “What did you do, Albus?!” questioned Harry in shock.